xtclang/platform/README.md

          https://xtc-platform.xqiz.it:8090/

 12. Follow the instructions from the [Examples](https://github.com/xtclang/examples) repository to build and "upload" a web application.

-13. Click "AddModule" and specify an application module and the deployment name (e.g. "welcome", or "banking").

-14. Click "Load application" - after a couple of seconds a URL should appear.
+13. Log into the "Ecstasy Cloud" platform using "acme/password" credentials.
+14. Go to the "Modules" panel and install any of the example module (e.g. "welcome.examples.org").
+15. Go to the "Application" panel, register a deployment (e.g. "welcome") and "start" it

-15. Click on the URL to launch your application web page.
+16. Click on the URL to launch your application web page.